paulfears/StellarSnap/README.md

 ## Quick Start

-Follow these steps to get started with integrating Stellar wallet functionalities into your MetaMask Snaps.
+Follow these steps to get started with integrating Stellar-Wallet functionalities into your MetaMask Snaps.

 ### ✨ Connect and Install